cozajeden/MultiprocessingWithMultithreading/README.md

 # MultiprocessingWithMultithreading
 Simple example showing how to use multiprocessing and threaded modules.
-## Checkout another brances for different ways of synchronization
+## Checkout another branches for different ways of synchronization